 - Quick-dry travel towel (because hotel towels in Morocco can leave a lot to be desired)

 - Buff for the desert

 - Dual-voltage hair dryer (I like traveling with my own!)

 - RFID pouch for passport and credit cards

 I also highly recommend purchasing travel insurance for the entirety of your trip in Morocco.
 Travel insurance usually covers things like medical emergencies, but can also compensate you for things like travel delays and lost luggage.
-I recommend buying coverage through World Nomads.
-They offer the most affordable basic travel insurance out there.
+(And if you're going on a tour, most tour companies will require that you have travel insurance.)